 We Service Your Septic System

-We recommend an OSS inspection as part of a 2020 initiative.
+We recommend an OSS inspection as part of a 2022 initiative.
 The same goes for grease trap cleaning for business owners.
-Call Lil John Sanitary Services if you have been holding off regular pumping and/or inspections.
-Remember, be mindful that mulching and septic systems don’t go hand-in-hand.
+Call Lil John Sanitary Services if you have been holding off regular pumping or inspections.

 Serving Bellingham, Ferndale, Lynden, Everson, Deming, Lummi Island, Nooksack, Blaine, Whatcom & Skagit Counties, Maple Falls, Bow Birch Bay, Custer, and Acme